When my kids were younger, I thought the amount of homework the top students were doing in high school was ridiculous.

 It wasn’t just ridiculous; it was insane.

-Even though our kids consistently perform at the top of their class, to try to moderate their workload we started experimenting with not allowing them to take all preAP and AP classes, mixing in “on-level” classes.
-But when your kids do have the intelligence to tackle the most “rigorous classes,” everyone will tell you that if you don’t take all AP classes your class rank will suffer and you won’t get into a “good” college.
+Even though our kids consistently perform at the top of their class, we decided to try to moderate their workload by experimenting with not allowing them to take all preAP and AP classes, mixing in “on-level” classes.
+But when your kids do have the intelligence to tackle the most “rigorous classes,” everyone will tell you that if you don’t take all AP classes your class rank will suffer and you won’t get into a “good” college!

 No parent ever wants to hurt their kids’ chances for success.

 So I started researching and talking to other parents.
 I can research just about anything to the smallest detail, but I’m always skeptical of any of my findings.
-I was really lucky, and had some parents of older teens who were wiling to share their experience with getting their kids into college and about the real cost.
+I was also lucky enough that I knew some parents of older teens who were wiling to share their experiences.
+They filled us in on the real details about their kids’ experiences getting into college.
+They also gave us their actual numbers for real college costs.

 It’s only when research and first and second-hand experiences start lining up that I know that I’m close to finding the truth.